 Spring is just around the corner, and the first signs of termites will soon be evident.
 Be on the lookout for termite swarms.
 Why does this happen?
 As temperatures begin to warm with the onset of spring, so too does the rain.
-This combination of warmer temperatures and moisture is perfect for termites’ emergence as they begin their nuptial flight.
+This warmer temperatures and moisture combination is perfect for termites’ emergence as they begin their nuptial flight.
 Yes, swarming termites are venturing out to meet up with other colonies and begin expanding their territory through mating.
 This generally only happens during the spring with the Eastern subterranean termites, “Reticulitermes flavipes.”
 This type of termite is the most common species found in the Kansas City area.

 I’ve discovered a termite swarm in my home – how long have they been there?

 It takes about five to seven years for a typical colony to go from just having a King and Queen termite to becoming a colony large enough to swarm.
 So, if this is the first termite swarm in your home, then the colony has been around five to seven years.
 This does not mean that damage has been occurring in or around your home for that long.
 Once termites have discovered a food source – YOUR HOME – they begin to look for other food sources nearby.
 In this way, they establish ten to twenty new food sources.

-Ignoring a termite swarm can lead to extensive and costly damage not normally covered by your homeowner’s insurance policy.
+Ignoring a termite swarm can lead to extensive and costly damage that your homeowner’s insurance policy does not normally cover.
 In fact, termites cost Americans at least five billion dollars every year and cause more damage than fires and floods.

 Once you discover you have termites, take quick action.
 Getting the termite problem treated by a professional is your best defense.
 Using a professional pest management company ensures that the job is being done correctly.
-Targeting termites using the proper techniques and safe, effective measures are key elements in any termite control program.
+Targeting termites using the proper techniques and safe, effective measures is key in any termite control program.

 What can I do to help prevent termites?